-The Permittee transfers and stores coal in a series of operations, including various conveyor belts (with associated hoppers, diverters, and transfer points), storage piles (with stackers and feeders), and silos.
-These operations first handle coal and then, after the crushers, coal that has been processed at the source by the coal processing equipment (See Section 7.3).
-Particulate matter (PM) emissions associated with these operations are controlled by various measures such as the moisture content of the coal, enclosures and covers, dust suppression, or dust collection devices.
+The Permittee transfers and stores coal in a series of operations, including railear unloading, various conveyor belts (with associated hoppers, diverters, and transfer points), storage piles (with stackers and feeders), and bunkersilos.
+These operations first handle coal, as supplied by the mine and then, after the crushers, coal that has been processed at the source by the coal processing equipment (See Section 7.3).
+Particulate matter (PM) emissions associated with these operations are controlled by various measures including the such as the moisture content of the coal, enclosures and covers, and dust suppression, or dust collection devices.